ykhorrami/slab-waveguide/README.md

+# Mode analysis of the passive and active slab waveguides using scattering matrix

 We present a general approach for numerical mode analysis of the multilayer slab waveguides using the Transfer Matrix Method (TMM) instead of the Finite Difference Frequency Domain (FDFD) method.
 TMM consists of working through the device one layer at a time and calculating an overall transfer matrix.
 Using the scattering matrix technique, we develop the proposed method for multilayer structures.